aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/point-clouds/_index.md

 ---
-title: How to Create Point Cloud from Mesh and Load PLY in Java
+title: How to Use Aspose.3D Java API to Create Point Cloud from Mesh and Load PLY
 linktitle: Working with Point Clouds in Java
 second_title: Aspose.3D Java API
 description: Learn how to create point cloud from mesh and load PLY files in Java using Aspose.3D.
 This step‑by‑step guide covers decoding, creating, and exporting point clouds efficiently.